Know Your Jury

-Mrs. Ranjeeta Ashesh, has been our Jury for Katha Sagar: National Online Storytelling Contest.
-She is the wife of an Army Officer is a Poetpreneur who is running literary organisation ‘क्षितिज… where dreams meet reality’ which laid the foundation of ‘INDIAN ICONIC POET’ in INDIA.
+Mrs. Ranjeeta Ashesh has been our Jury for Katha Sagar: National Online Storytelling Contest.
+She is the wife of an Army Officer is a Poetpreneur who is running the literary organisation ‘क्षितिज… where dreams meet reality’ which laid the foundation of ‘INDIAN ICONIC POET’ in INDIA.

 She is an Author of book ‘Sushmaanjali…ek kaavya sangrah’ and has been part of many Anthologies like ‘Sandal Sugandh’,’From the heart’, ‘Family’ ‘Lose to Win’ ‘lamhon se lafzon tak’etc.

 Crowned Mrs India Most Talented 2018 and made her mark in the fashion Industry with a bang.
 Not only this She is also a Motivational Speaker and a story writer and storyteller.

 She believes that grooming, motivation and poetry go hand in hand and thus works on the same principles.
 She is a Social Activist with positive outlook who expects to bring change in the society through her writings and deeds.

 She is associated with NGO’s ‘Parvarish’ and ‘Savera’ supporting poor children education.